SoftUni-Internal/interactive-content/EN/06-Nested-Loops/04-Nested-For-Loops.md

 [slide hideTitle]
-# Problem: Triangle of Stars
+# Problem with Solution: Triangle of Stars

 interactive-programming-basics-with-java-nested-loops-26-problem-triangle-of-stars